sws-archived/stanford_geppetto/README.md

 build-database-user
 	The username used to connect to the database.
-This user should have the ability to create databases on the server if you are going to be using it to build and make.
+This user should have the ability to create databases on the server if you are going to be using it to build and make. eg: root

 build-database-pass
-	The password for the database user.
+	The password for the database user. eg: root

 build-database-name
 	The name of the database the task will use.
-If building and installing a new Drupal website and the database does not exist this will be the name of the new database.
+If building and installing a new Drupal website and the database does not exist this will be the name of the new database. eg: jumpstart_su_dev

 build-git-branch
 	The specific git branch or tag to set the Stanford Jumpstart Deployer to use when building a Drupal website.
-This must be version 7.x-5.x or greater.
+This must be version 7.x-5.x or greater.  eg: 7.x-4.7-dev+6

 sites-drush-alias
 	The drush alias of the Stanford Sites server environment instance you are working with.
 	eg: @sse.sws-build-jsv.
 This alias must be defined in your ~/.drush directory.

 sites-sunetid
 	The sunet id used to connect to Stanford Sites servers.
-Used in ssh and drush commands.
+Used in ssh and drush commands. eg: sheamck

 baseurl
     The base url for the site you are building. eg: http://jumpstart.su.dev.
 Works with site build